Arkar20/Arkar20/README.md

-- 🌱 I’m currently learning: DevOps.
+- 🌱 I’m currently learning DevOps and exploring integrations of AI/LLMs in applications.
 - 💬 Ask me about: JavaScript, PHP, JAVASCRIPT, PYTHON and GO.
 - 😄 Pronouns: He/Him.